Sustainability-related disclosures

 Investment strategy

-The Investment Manager uses data provided by a third party to assess these four good governance areas and compare the data to the issuer’s peers.
-The third-party data provider has been chosen based on a data provider review.
+The Investment Manager assesses good governance as part of the risk assessment.
+This includes assessing four good governance areas: issuers’ management structures, employee relations, remuneration policies, and tax compliance.
+The Investment Manager uses data from a third party to assess these four good governance areas and compare the data to the issuer’s peers.
 More thorough research is conducted when assessing issuers with potential negative impacts on the SDGs.

 Proportion of sustainable investments

-As stated in the Supplement to the Prospectus for the fund, the fund intends to make a minimum of 80% sustainable investments (“#1 Sustainable” in the illustration below).
+The fund intends to make a minimum of 80% sustainable investments (“#1 Sustainable” in the illustration below).
 The fund seeks to invest in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
-Specifically, the investee company‘s product and services must contribute to one or more SDGs at the target level and cannot have a significant negative impact on any of the SDGs.
-All issuers have passed through the thorough impact assessment process.
-The fund does not invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy.
+Specifically, the issuer‘s product and services must contribute to one or more SDGs at the target level and cannot have a significant negative impact on any of the SDGs.

 As an Alternative Investment Fund (AIF), the fund may hold cash and derivatives from time to time.
 Under the SFDR, cash and derivatives are not considered sustainable investments.
 A minimum of 20% of the fund is cash balances or derivatives and is therefore not intended for sustainable investments (“#2 Not sustainable” in the illustration below).